Cuban Salsa: A Bayamo

 Same video at YouTube: A Bayamo with alarde.

-The second video, from “DanceDifferent” (Czech Republic), shows the main version with my favorite ending: the Lead doing a loose Sombrero with arm waves:
+The second video, from “DanceDifferent” (Czech Republic), shows the ending I use the most: the Lead doing a loose Sombrero with arm waves:

 Same video at YouTube: A Bayamo with arm waves.